matkoniecz/illegal-use-of-OpenStreetMap/README.md

 > reasonably calculated to make any Person

-Similarly, attribution hidden by default behind a button is not reasonably calculated to make any person aware of what is the source of data.
+Similarly, attribution hidden by default behind a button is not reasonably calculated to make all people aware of what is the source of data.

 # How can I help?